Existing

 and a blaring television.

-and eyes that look but don’t see.
+and eyes that look but do not truly see

-it drifts off somewhere.
+It drifts off somewhere.

-that place of stillness,
+that quiet stillness,

-you ask how i was feeling.
+you ask how I was feeling.

-in two decades, you haven’t.
+In two decades, you haven’t.

-for twenty years, you’ve looked at me
+For twenty years, you’ve looked at me

-but have never seen me.
+But you have never seen me.

-now, with your fragility
+Now, with your frailty

-in a small room
+in a tiny room

 with a loud television,

-you ask how I am feeling.
+You ask how I am feeling.

-but I think you see a younger
+But I think you see a younger

 version of yourself